protocol/beyond-bitswap/probe/README.md

 Adding file to the network: /ipfs/QmNdGY4t8ZPU1StBRs7fNpyr6TarwVaYNFtWFwT2tZunw5
 >> Enter command:
 ```
+* Optionally you can use the `--debug` flag to show verbose Bitswap DEBUG traces.

 There are currently four available commands:
 * `get_<ipfs_path>`: Gets `path` from the IPFS network.